Ukraine's Naftogaz says no real progress made with Russia over gas

 "Naftogaz ... regrets the lack of real progress in negotiations with Gazprom," it said in a statement.

-Naftogaz said it was ready to pay bills if "a civilised compromise" was found to ensure gas flows to Ukraine.
+Naftogaz said it was ready to pay bills if "a civilized compromise" was found to ensure gas flows to Ukraine.

 Ukrainian Energy Minister Yuri Prodan said on Monday there was no final agreement after the Berlin talks and he would not confirm that Ukraine had agreed to pay $2 billion on Thursday.
 He said the two sides have until Wednesday night to decide.